-Yes, as long as you present a valid ID card and GO Pass during the pilot period, you’re able to ride at no cost.
+Yes, as long as you present a valid ID card and GO Pass, you’re able to ride at no cost.

 GRTC observes “Rules of Riding” policies while on-board, at any bus shelter or stop, or on any GRTC property, available at http://ridegrtc.com/need-help/rules-of-riding/.
 Security cameras are located at each of the 26 Pulse station platforms to provide safe and responsive customer service for any need that may arise.

 If you require emergency assistance at a Pulse station, there is a 911 emergency call box located at the station.
 Push the emergency button to connect with a 911 operator.
 If you see something suspicious, say something.
 GRTC also monitors these security cameras for other threats and operational issues that may occur.

-In addition, VCU has formed a joint safety and security committee in partnership with GRTC and VCU Police to address safety-related issues that may arise during the pilot period.
+In addition, VCU has formed a joint safety and security committee in partnership with GRTC and VCU Police to address safety-related issues that may arise.
 If you have an existing safety concern, please submit it via the feedback form.

 Yes.
 Parking permits for students are calculated/applied beginning the first of each month (i.e. If a permit is returned during the middle of the month, the refund will be applied/calculated beginning the first of the following month.)
 Student subscribers will be refunded for any full month of non-usage after the date of return (i.e:a return on July 1 would require payment through July; however August and September would be refunded).